aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

  	cd aws-serverless-security-workshop/
  	```

 1. Connect to your cluster with the following command.
-Replace the endpoint with the one you copied before (don't lose it yet, you still need it later).
+Replace the Aurora endpoint with the one you copied before.

 	`mysql -h <YOUR-AURORA-SERVERLESS-ENDPOINT> -u admin -p`

 	You should be prompted with a password.
-Use *`Corp123!`* (the one you specified before).
+Use *`Corp123!`* (If during Module-0A, you customized the password to something else, use the one you specified).

 1. Within the mysql command prompt (`mysql> `), enter the following command: